 Home health care is a broad term encompassing both non-medical Home Care and medical Skilled Nursing Care.

-Because HopeBridge can provide both medical and non-medical care, we can there to help at all stages.
+Because HopeBridge Home Health can provide both medical and non-medical care, we can there to help at all stages.

-The purpose of home care is to maintain a loved one’s familiarity, comfort, dignity, sense of independence and often financial savings as they age.
+The purpose of in-home nursing care is to maintain a loved one's familiarity, comfort, safety, dignity, sense of independence and often financial savings as they age.
 Loved ones often wish to stay in their own home and often can, with some support.
-Non-medical home care starts with compassion, trust and safety.
-Our caregivers have flexibility in regards to what activities they perform within the agreed upon plan of care for the client.

-All caregivers have 24-hour-a-day registered nurse backup, for questions or problems that may arise.
-HopeBridge has RN-supervised nursing assistants to support our clients in their homes.
+HopeBridge has experienced, skilled nurses who are able to help with those tasks in the convenience of your own home.
+We also have a staff of RN-supervised nursing assistants to support our clients in their homes.
 From the comfort of companionship, to transportation to activities and medical visits, to nutrition and medicine distribution and all the way up to highly-skilled nursing needs dealing with heart disease and dementia, we have a large, caring, well-trained staff to help.
 And if the time comes for hospice care, we can be there to help your family through that difficult process.

 What kind of care do you need?

 It is common that families don't know exactly what kind of care their loved one needs, but most needs can be met by a well-trained caregiving TEAM.

 Each team is led by an experienced nurse or social worker, who helps identify what needs must be met, and sets out the plan to meet them.
 Families are encouraged to participate in the care-planning process.

 At HopeBridge, the initial in-home assessment is performed by experienced geriatric care managers who carefully listen and evaluate what services best match your loved ones needs.